 \subsubsection{Projection-onto-Simplex}

-To obtain higher efficiency in computation, we propose a second projection regularization method: projection-onto-simplex.
-It leverages an algorithm that allows us to calculate the projection with time complexity $\mathcal{O} (d \log (d ))$ \citep{wang2013proj_onto_simplex}.
-To avoid projection onto a polyhedron, we leverage the fact that $\hat{y}_t = \widehat{M} \hat{w}_t $ and optimize over $\hat{w}_t$ which lies on the simplex.
-Mathematically, the optimization problem becomes
+To improve computational efficiency, we propose projection-onto-simplex.
+To avoid projection onto a polyhedron, we leverage the fact that $\hat{y}_t = \widehat{M} \hat{w}_t $ and optimize over $\hat{w}_t$ on the simplex:

-This solution is not equivalent to solution from the projection-onto-polyhedron, because $d(a, b) \neq d(A a, A b) $ in general.
-But the solution set is the same, i.e. the predictions are both guaranteed to be constrained to the polyhedron.
-The solution of Eq \ref{eq:proj_simplex_loss} can be obtained through a closed-form solution provided in Algorithm \ref{alg:projection-onto-simplex}, which avoids iterations during convex optimization which yields fast estimation.
-Figure \ref{fig:polyhedron_simplex} gives a graphical demonstration for the projection-onto-polyhedron and projection-onto-simplex methods.
+This allows us to calculate the projection with time complexity $\mathcal{O} (d \log (d ))$ \citep{wang2013proj_onto_simplex}.
+This approach, while not equivalent to the solution from the projection-onto-polyhedron--$d(a, b) \neq d(A a, A b) $ in general--ensures predictions are constrained to the same polyhedron.
+Importantly, it can be solved using a closed-form solution (Algorithm \ref{alg:projection-onto-simplex}), avoiding iterative optimization and yielding faster estimation.
+Figure \ref{fig:polyhedron_simplex} illustrates the projection-onto-polyhedron and projection-onto-simplex methods.

 The full projected SHMM algorithm is shown in Algorithm \ref{alg:PSHMM algo}.
 In Algorithm \ref{alg:PSHMM algo}, Steps 1-3 are identical to the standard SHMM.
 Steps 4-5 estimate $\hat{M}$ by Gaussian Mixture Models (GMM) \citep{mclachlan1988gmm}, calculate the weight processes $\{ w_t \} $, and apply SHMM on the weight process.
 Step 6 applies projection-onto-simplex on the recursive forecasting.
 Step 7 projects the data back into the original space.